univention/univention-corporate-server/doc/debian-admins/software.rst

 Software repositories and packages
 ==================================

-As a Linux distribution based on Debian GNU/Linux, |UCS| also uses software packages in the deb file format and the corresponding package repositories.
+As a Linux distribution based on Debian GNU/Linux, |UCS| uses software packages in the deb file format and the corresponding package repositories.
 Univention provides and maintains software packages in package repositories.
 The packages have two different maintenance statuses: *maintained* and